 When we say your data is none of our business, we mean it.

-We believe it’s important for all DJI users to know we do not sell user data to advertisers or share it with third parties.
+We believe it’s important for all DJI users to know we do not sell user data to advertisers.
 That’s not our business model and it never will be.
 It’s also, frankly, none of our business.
 We just want you to enjoy the experience of flight and take incredible photos and videos.

 Providing the best possible experience is easier when we know how our products and apps are performing.
 We also need to inform our users about geofencing zones around airports and other sensitive locations, to help them make smart decisions and fly safely.
 Accomplishing these goals requires access to some information about where and how you fly.
 We only access the bare minimum necessary to meet these needs, and we go to great lengths to ensure it is thoroughly protected.

 App performance data is sent to DJI to report bugs and usage statistics.
 This data is critical to help DJI understand how our flight control apps function in the real world, such as by determining common errors and popular features.
 DJI collects this data in aggregate and cannot identify individual users or use patterns from it.
-Users may deactivate transmission of this data in the DJI GO app settings.
+Users may deactivate transmission of this data in the settings menu of the DJI consumer flight control app.

 Basic information is compiled about each drone flight, including its duration, distance and average number of pictures taken per flight.
 This helps DJI understand how our customers use our products and how we can improve their experience.
 DJI collects this data in aggregate and does not associate this data with a particular user or with precise location data.
-Users may deactivate transmission of this data in the DJI GO app settings.
+Users may deactivate transmission of this data in the settings menu of the DJI consumer flight control app.

 Location data is used to update nearby geofencing information, such as restricted airspace and temporary flight restrictions, as well as to comply with national radio frequency restrictions.
-The DJI GO app first uses GPS data, IP address, and/or mobile network ID (MCC ID) to determine where the drone is operating.
-Then, to protect the privacy of the operator’s precise location, the DJI GO app applies a random offset of as much as 10 kilometers before transmitting Location Check Data to DJI.
-Location Check Data sharing cannot be deactivated in the DJI GO app.
+The DJI consumer flight control app first uses GPS data, IP address, and/or mobile network ID (MCC ID) to determine where the drone is operating.
+Then, to protect the privacy of the operator’s precise location, the DJI consumer flight control app applies a random offset of as much as 10 kilometers before transmitting Location Check Data to DJI.
+Location Check Data sharing cannot be deactivated in the DJI consumer flight control app.
 Users can block transmission of this randomized Location Check Data by disabling the internet connection on their device, but doing so will deprive them of the most current and accurate geofencing warnings.

-This refers to the photos and videos that get stored on the drone’s SD card or the DJI GO flight app on your mobile device.
+This refers to the photos and videos that get stored on the drone’s SD card or the DJI consumer flight control app on your mobile device.
 This data is never shared with DJI unless you manually turn on the sharing feature in the app.

 This is data related to your drone’s flight and includes information about altitude, speed, distance, location (e.g., GPS coordinates), and your control stick operations.
-This data will only be shared with DJI if you manually use the “Sync” button on the DJI GO interface.
+This data will only be shared with DJI if you manually use the “Sync” button on the DJI consumer flight control app interface.

 Data of international users collected by DJI is stored on best-in-class servers located in the United States.
 For the majority of this data, we use Amazon Web Services (AWS).
 The only data stored elsewhere are multimedia files users voluntarily upload to DJI’s social media sharing forum SkyPixel.
 This data gets stored on Alibaba Cloud servers, which are also located in the U.S.

 Having access to user data is a serious responsibility.
-Our commitment to our customers is that we will always hold ourselves to the highest standard in this regard and be transparent about our actions and intents.
+Our commitment to our customers is that we will continue to bolster the security of our technology and will keep our customers apprised of our data policies and practices.